Velocity-Field Theory, Boltzmann's Transport Equation, Geometry and Emergent Time

 \section{Statistical Ensemble, Geometry and Initial Condition}

-In this section, we consider some statistical ensemble of the classical mechanical system taken in the previous section.
-Namely, we take $N$ 'copies' of the classical model and regard them as a set of (1 dimensional) particles, where the dynamical configuration distributes in the probabilistic way. $N$ is a large number. \footnote{ For example, $N\sim 10^{23}$. } The set has $N$ degrees of freedom:\ $x_1, x_2, \cdots, x_N$.
-As the physical systems, (1 dimensional) {\it viscous} gas and {\it viscous} liquid are examples. \footnote{ We are considering $N$-body problem where each particle moves (fluid flows) with friction.
-We aproach it using the effective 1-body energy function (\ref{qm3}). } Each particle obeys the (step-wise) Newton's law (\ref{qm2}) with different {\it initial conditions}. $N$ is so large that we do not or can not observe the initial data.
+In this section, we consider a statistical ensemble of the classical mechanical system taken in the previous section.
+Namely, we take $N$ 'copies' of the classical model and regard them as a set of (1 dimensional) particles, where the dynamical configuration distributes in the probabilistic way. $N$ is a large number. \footnote{ For example, $N\sim 10^{23}$.
+We are modeling the many-body ($N$: large) system by the statistical collection (ensemble) of many copies of one-body system (\ref{qm2}) or (\ref{qm3}). } The set has $N$ degrees of freedom:\ $x_1, x_2, \cdots, x_N$.
+As the physical systems, (1 dimensional) {\it viscous} gas and {\it viscous} liquid are examples. \footnote{ We are considering $N$-body problem where each particle moves (fluid flows) with moderate friction.
+We aproach it using the effective 1-body energy function (\ref{qm1}). } Each particle obeys the (step-wise) Newton's law (\ref{qm2}) with different {\it initial conditions}. $N$ is so large that we do not or can not observe the initial data.
 Usually we do not have interest in the trajectory of every particle and do not observe it.
 We have interest only in the macroscopic quantities such as {\it total energy} and {\it total entropy}.
-The N particles (fluid molecules) in the present system are "moderately" interacting each other in such way that each particle almost independently moves except that energy is exchanged.
+The N particles (fluid molecules) in the present system are "moderately" interacting each other in such a way that each particle almost independently moves except that energy is exchanged.